 - Run the Detect Exchange Web Shell detection in the HAFNIUM Group analytic story in Splunk Enterprise Security.

 - Enable the Send to Phantom Adaptive Response Action in the Enterprise Security correlation search.
-After a web shell is written, the detection sends the event to Splunk Phantom .
+After a web shell is written, the detection sends the event to Splunk SOAR .

 - If you haven't previously used this playbook, configure and activate it.